-Amstep Products increases your ground’s safety factor for all users.
+Amstep Products increases your stairway’s safety factor for all users.

-Whether you are building new stairs or renovating old stairs, it is important to understand applicable stair codes.
-Codes vary by type of stair (residential stair codes versus commercial stair codes).
+Whether you are building new stairs or renovating old stairways, it is important to understand applicable stair codes.
+Codes vary by type of stair (residential stair codes versus commercial stair codes and interior versus exterior).
 In this article, building codes for stairs will be broken down to give a general understanding of stair code requirements.
 Remember to check your local building codes for stair specifications to ensure proper compliance.

 Defining Stair Parts

 What is a stair tread and stair riser?
 The tread and riser are referred to in all building codes.
 The stair tread is the horizontal portion of the staircase on which people walk, the stair riser is the vertical portion of the staircase between each tread.
 Stair treads and stair risers can be made of a variety of materials with treads often having a partial or total surface with some non-slip properties for safe egress.

 Another important question is: what is stair nosing?
 Stair nosing can refer to two things.
 First it refers to the front portion of a stair tread, this can extend over the riser, meet at a 90 degree angle with the riser, or be angled back at a slight return.

 The second definition of stair nosing is a piece of non-slip and/or color contrasting material embedded in or secured onto the front of a stair tread.
 Usually these stair nosings are from just under 2 inches to as much as 5 inches deep.
 They can contain material that will help prevent slips, provide a visual aid in seeing the next tread and even glow in the dark properties to help in power outages and emergency evacuations.
 If people need to exit the building these safety features can allow them to egress quickly via an exterior exit.

 Stair Building Code and Tread Requirements & Compliance with Building Standards